evanptaylor/neural-net/README.md

 neural-net.py is my implementation of a simple neural network in Python using NumPy.
 For now, it uses a custom dataset with three classes and trains the network using stochastic gradient descent.
 The current code uses 2 hidden layers, each containing 32 neurons.
 The hidden layers use a rectified linear activation function.
 The model achieves ~95% accuracy on this simple dataset.

-This specific 'sprial' dataset is from nnfs.io--a good resource to learn more about neural networks
+This specific 'sprial' dataset is from nnfs.io

 Below is a visual representation of the current implementation